 We’ve all seen them on Facebook, maybe even done them ourselves: viral social media quizzes.
 Perhaps it was about the top 10 concerts you’ve attended or a dozen fun facts people might not know about you.
 Innocent though they may seem, these social media quizzes can put you in the crosshairs for attackers, both physical and cyber.
 They are a prime example of over-sharing sensitive data online, which has grown rampant with the advent of social media.

-In the spirit of National Cyber Security Awareness Month, we’re shining on the light on this ubiquitous issue.
-Its one of the most prevalent and most preventable.
+In this post, we’re shining on the light on this ubiquitous issue for two reasons: it’s one of the most prevalent and most preventable risks on social media.

 Attackers can use this data in three main ways:

 Hackers look for any information that they could use to guess passwords.
 Oftentimes, it doesn’t take much.
 The most commonly used password in 2020 was “123456,” followed by “123456789.”
 Attackers can simply try the first 25 most common passwords and succeed a whopping 50% of the time.
 Passwords are often only marginally more complex than that; a dog’s name or a street name paired with “123.”
 Attackers use automated tools to test combinations of keywords — things you might have happily disclosed in you social profile — to rapidly guess thousands of combinations of passwords.

 Hackers also use data gleaned through over-sharing to guess security questions and break into accounts that way.
 Security questions are often things like the name of your first pet, the street where you grew up, your highschool mascot, your favorite author or you childhood hero.
 They sound strikingly like viral social media quiz questions, don’t they?

 Social engineering attacks